risawitama/verbose-potato/README.md

-## Why are graveyards so noisy?
-Because of all the coffin.
+## How are false teeth like stars?
+They come out at night!